In this article, we’ll cover some good choices of portrait lenses for Sony’s E-mount (A7 & A9 camera series).

 Sony FE 70-200mm f/4 G OSS Lens

 This lens is a stop slower than the Sony FE 70-200mm f/2.8 G OSS that we just read about above.
 But apart from the one stop slower aperture, the lens has everything else that the f/2.8 lens above has.
+It’s also about $1000 cheaper.
 The Sony FE 70-200mm f/4 G OSS is designed for the full-frame Sony e-mount cameras.

 Internal construction of the lens includes 2 Extra Low Dispersion elements and 1 Super Extra Low Dispersion element.
 It also includes 2 Advanced Aspherical elements and 1 aspherical as well.
 Together, these elements take care of distortions and aberrations.
 On top of it the lens also has a NANO AR coating.
 This prevents the lens from getting affected by flares and ghosting.
 Resultantly, the images produces by this lens are more saturated.